Overview

 Multi-methods

-A method may be defined more than once with varying signatures, being considered a multi-method.
+A method may be defined more than once with varying signatures, turning into a multi-method.
+Signatures must differ by the parameter list and not just the result type.

 function f():decimal {